 I was recently given the opportunity to review a very cool new portable monitor from Lenovo.
 The ThinkVision LT1421 is a 14″ ultra-portable LCD monitor that weighs less than 2 lbs.
-It is only about 1/4″ thick.
-It is perfect for travel.
+It's only about 1/4″ thick.
+The size is perfect for travel.
 It arrived just in time for my trip to San Jose, CA, so I packed it up.
 I was able to fit it right in my backpack along with my 15.6″ laptop, and a bunch of other gadgets.

 The monitor comes with a lightweight plastic cover that protects the screen while traveling.
 It also serves as a base stand to stabilize it.
 It was super easy to use.
 Although it comes with a CD of drivers and software, I did not need to install it at all.
 Windows 7 picked up on it right away and it just started working.

-Of course this monitor is NOT just for travel.
-I have been using it in my home office as well.
+Of course, this monitor is not just for travel.
+I have been using it in my home office as well, or when I work at the kitchen table.
 It makes getting things done a lot easier!

 - 14-inch (355.6 mm) viewable image size